CLASS

 Welcome to the Pawleys Island/Litchfield SC CLASS website!

 CLASS Publishing Division is growing by leaps and bounds and demonstrates the terrific talent residing among your neighbors.
-The local authors (fiction, history, children's books, photography and art) include Tanya Ackerman, Tracy Bailey, William (Billy) Baldwin, Virginia & Dana Beach, Ginny Brock, Cindy Clark, Natalie & Ron Daise, Marc Davison, Dawn Dixon, Millie Doud, Anton DuMars, Bryan England, Jennie Holton Fant, Johnny L. Ford, Liz Gallo, Cindy Hedrick, Seldon (Bud) Hill, Maureen Horwath, Robert Jenkins, Judy Johnson, Miranda & Thomas Johnson, John Kenny, Maura Kenny, Larry Ketron, Patricia Kolencik & Jane Petrone, Mike Lassiter, Anne Swift Malarich, Jesse Marshall, John Mathis, Robert (Mac) McAlister, Susan Hoffer McMillan, Ernie Merchant, Vennie Deas Moore, Robin Salmon, and William Woodson.
+The local authors (fiction, history, children's books, photography and art) include Tanya Ackerman, Tracy Bailey, William (Billy) Baldwin, Virginia & Dana Beach, Ginny Brock, Lee Brockington, Cindy Clark, Sonya Cooper, Natalie & Ron Daise, Marc Davison, Dawn Dixon, Bill Doar, Christine Doran & Janice Coward, Millie Doud, Anton DuMars, Bryan England, Jennie Holton Fant, Johnny L. Ford, Liz Gallo, Cindy Hedrick, Seldon (Bud) Hill, Diana Kayla Hochberg, Maureen Horwath, Robert Jenkins, Judy Johnson, Miranda & Thomas Johnson, John Kenny, Maura Kenny, Larry Ketron, Patricia Kolencik & Jane Petrone, Mike Lassiter, Thomas W. Lee, Anne Swift Malarich, Jesse Marshall, John Mathis, Robert (Mac) McAlister, Susan Hoffer McMillan, Ernie Merchant, Susan Middleton, Vennie Deas Moore, Flo Phillips & Janice Coward, Archibald Rutledge, Robin Salmon, O'Neal Smalls, C.E.
+"Chip" Smith, Donna Thornton, Daniel Cross Turner, Nancy Udell, and William Woodson.

-Click on "CLASS List & Publishing" above for details of these and our other publications.
-Selected titles are available on the Waccamaw Neck at Brookgreen Gardens Keepsakes, Driftwood Mercantile, My Sister's Books, The Original Hammock Shop, and in Georgetown, at the Georgetown County Museum, The Rice Museum, and Waterfront Books, and the Preservation Society of Charleston Shop.
+Click on "CLASS List & Publishing" above for details of our publications.
+Selected titles are available on the Waccamaw Neck at Brookgreen Gardens Keepsakes, Carolina Nature Nook, Driftwood Mercantile, My Sister's Books, The Original Hammock Shop, and in Georgetown, at the Georgetown County Museum, The Rice Museum, and Waterfront Books, The Village Museum in McClellanville and the Preservation Society of Charleston Shop.

-The Moveable Feast has transitioned from its 25-year run of Friday literary luncheons to smaller, more intimate luncheons on (mostly) TUESDAYS, featuring presenters on a broad range of cultural topics (music, art, drama, history, and some literature).
-Each Feast is $35 per person (or 3 for $100).
+The Moveable Feast, in operation for the past 28 years, offers literary luncheons mid-week, featuring presenters on a broad range of cultural topics (music, art, drama, history, and literature).
+Each Feast is $35 per person (or 3 for $100), unless special circumstances dictate a higher fee.

 CLASS (Community Learning About Special Subjects) offers special excursions, retreats, and unique art courses & workshops.
 Click on CLASS List & Publishing above for details about: